booshja/booshja/README.md

 ### Building:

-- [Pleasurable activity selector](https://github.com/booshja/pleasurable-activities) - An app to help you choose a pleasurable activity to do!
+- [Happy Brain](https://github.com/booshja/pleasurable-activities) - An app to help you choose a pleasurable activity to do!

 ### Planning to Rebuild: